yousofo/welink-task/README.md

 ## business notes
 - employee accounts must initially setup the gate in order for users to use it

+## general notes
+- make sure to turn off any 'video speed controller' extension in browser

 ---
 ## Project Setup